 If you’re yet to invest time in automation and triggered emails, you need to start doing so now, because the people residing on your email marketing lists will be used to things happening automatically.

-If they sign up for a new service, they expect a confirmation response immediately; if they order a product, full details of its delivery process should follow; if they haven’t engaged with a brand for a while, a reminder to return and see what the latest news is will be genuinely appreciated.
+If they sign up for a new service, they expect a confirmation response immediately; or if they order a product, full details of its delivery process should follow; if they haven’t engaged with a brand for a while, a reminder to return and see what the latest news is will be genuinely appreciated.

 Automation joins personalisation when it comes to the most powerful techniques available to the modern marketer.